cysouw/diathesis/text/c03_summaryDia.md

 ### *Pertinenzpassiv* (*haben+Partizip*) {#sec:summary-pertinenzpassiv}

-The ~~Pertinenzpassiv~~ (full discussion in [@sec:participles-haben-passive]) is a special construction because it looks identical to the *haben Prozessperfekt* (see [@sec:summary-prozessperfekt]), often even being ambiguous among the two interpretations.
+The ~~Pertinenzpassiv~~ (full discussion in [@sec:participles-haben-passive]) is a special construction because it looks identical to the *Perfekt* (see [@sec:summary-perfekt]), often even being ambiguous among the two interpretations.
 However, the *Pertinenzpassiv* is functionally much closer to the *Rezipientenpassiv*.
 The new nominative subject *der Minister* 'the minister' [@next b] is the (dative) experiencer/benefactor of the cutting [@next a].
 The original agent of the cutting *Friseur* 'barber' can only be retained with difficulty, so this diathesis looks closer to an anticausative.
 However, there is a well-known effect that this *Pertinenzpassiv* becomes much more common when stacked with a modal auxiliary like *wollen* 'to want' [@next c].
 In such a stack, the original agent can clearly be retained.

 The designation *pertinenz* refers to the fact that the new subject is necessarily the possessor of the accusative object *Haare*, 'hair'.
 Such inherent possessors turn up in various diatheses, and all instances will be designated with the qualifier *pertinenz*.
 The most famous one is the ~~Pertinenzdativ~~ (see [@sec:summary-pertinenzdativ]), but there are various others, like the ~~Pertinenzinversiv~~ (see [@sec:summary-pertinenzinversiv]) and the ~~Ortspertinenzinversiv~~ (see [@sec:summary-ortspertinenzinversiv]).